DaveMcMa/yourvoice/frontend/readme.md

 This folder includes all the files required to import the application into your HPE Private Cloud AI system.

 Instructions on use: Import a new framework via AI Essentials and use yourvoice_helm.tgz as your helm chart.
-Make sure you add your Chatterbox endpoint & token into the config yaml before deploying (can also be changed via the UI if necessary)
+Make sure you add your Chatterbox endpoint & token into the values yaml before deploying (this is done during deployment phase via the AI Essentials UI, but can also be changed via the UI if necessary)

 All other files in this repo are not necessary to get the app running but were necessary to get to the final state.
 Quick rundown of files and what their purpose was: